 We ship bare root stock in the "dormant" season when plants do not have leaves, foliage, or blooms.
 All our bare root stock is dug fresh to order.
 See how we package our plants here.

 If you haven't worked with bare root plants, dormant plants might look dead.
 But there are ways to tell it's alive and healthy.
 The most effective is a scratch test.

 Bare-Root Plants: Before and After

 Trees: Below (left) is an example of how our bare root crepe myrtles (or any trees) will look when we ship them.
 They will be dormant, without foliage.
-Plant these trees in cool weather and in the spring your tree should look like the picture on the right - when planted and cared for properly.
+Plant these trees in cool weather, and in the spring, your tree should look like the picture on the right - when planted and cared for properly in late spring.

 Shrubs: On the left is a picture of the shrubs - packaged as they will look when received.
 The picture to the right is how they will look the following spring if taken care of.